 d.
 Administrative Staff - Four members of the administrative staff appointed on an annual basis by the Vice President for Student Affairs.

 2. Duties.
-All members will serve on Board Hearings.
-Student members also will serve on Student Panel Hearings.
+All members will serve on Community Panels.
+Student members also will serve on Student Panels.

 a.
 On an annual basis, the undergraduate

 b.
 The term of office for all members begins the day after classes begin in the fall semester and